verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 ### About this article

-If something is unclear or could be improved, let me know in the comments or [tweet me](https://twitter.com/verlok/).
+If something is unclear or you think it could be improved, let me know in the comments or [tweet me](https://twitter.com/verlok/).

-☕ If you've found it useful, you might want to [express your gratitude with coffee](https://ko-fi.com/verlok).
+☕ If you've found this useful, you might want to express your gratitude by [buying me a coffee](https://ko-fi.com/verlok). ☕

 ### Useful resources